Common Questions

 -

-I am able to provide you with a Superbill you can submit to request insurance reimbursement.
+I am able to provide you with a Superbill after the visit that you can submit to request insurance reimbursement.

 -

-I am partnered with The Lactation Network to offer consults covered by insurance with no out-of-pocket costs for you.
+I am partnered with The Lactation Network (TLN) to offer consults 100% covered by insurance with no out-of-pocket costs for you.
 To verify eligibility click here.

 If you have an insurance that does not partner with TLN, I can provide you a Superbill to submit to your provider.
 I recommend checking with your insurance provider first as I may be considered “out of network” and they may not reimburse.